cshah25/canvas-bot/README.md

 1. Check that assignments have due dates set in Canvas
 2. Verify assignments are due within the 3-day window
 3. Make sure you're enrolled in the courses as a student

+### Automatic reminders not sending

+**Solution:**
+1. Verify `REMINDER_CHANNEL_ID` is set correctly in `.env`
+2. Make sure the bot has permission to send messages in that channel
+3. Check the bot console for error messages at 7 AM or 5 PM
+4. Verify your server time matches Mountain Time or adjust timezone in code
+5. Wait until the scheduled time - reminders only send at 7 AM and 5 PM

+### Wrong timezone for reminders

+**Solution:** Change the timezone in the cron schedules (see Configuration section above)

 ## Security Notes